rodrigobmg/TouchEnabler/README.md

 Known bugs, limitations
 -----------------------
 * BUG: The game can't be minimized, alt-tabbed or device reset (such as changing the resolution or visual settings) as it is gonna crash due to the Direct3D hook code.
-* BUG: The TouchEnabler application must be restarted after launching a game as it won't work in the successive attempts.
+* BUG: The TouchEnabler application must be restarted after launching a game as it won't work in successive attempts.
 * Limitation: Only Direct3D 9 is being supported at this time.
 * Limitation: Sprite textures and the .TES script can only be located in the same directory as the target executable.